BoothGroup/Vayesta/docs/source/tutorials/tutorials/1dhubbard.rst

 ==========================

 Model Hamiltonians are commonly used for simulating systems of interest both in Quantum Chemistry calculations as well as in Condensed-matter studies.
-Vayesta_ enables the creation of customized Hamiltonians by employing the module 'ref:lattmod' and the functions `ref:Hubbard_1d` and `ref:LatticeMF` contained within.
+Vayesta_ enables the creation of customized Hamiltonians by employing the module `ref:lattmod` and the functions `ref:Hubbard_1d` and `ref:LatticeMF` contained in this class.

 To perform calculations using this feature, the required modules must be imported as shown in the following snippet: